grafana/loki/docs/sources/setup/install/helm/deployment-guides/azure.md

 3. Run the test:

     ```bash
-    ./k6 run aws-test.js
+    ./k6 run azure-test.js
     ```

     This will run the test and output the results.
 You should see the test writing logs to Loki and querying logs from Loki.

-Now that you have successfully deployed Loki in microservices mode on AWS, you may wish to explore the following:
+Now that you have successfully deployed Loki in microservices mode on Microsoft Azure, you may wish to explore the following:

 - [Sending data to Loki](https://grafana.com/docs/loki/<LOKI_VERSION/send-data/)
 - [Querying Loki](https://grafana.com/docs/loki/<LOKI_VERSION>/query/)